Kautherz/PasswordCracker/README.md

 Run the python password cracker script on the UNO Cook Server: ssh kzeini@cook.cs.uno.edu

-On the server, use the screen command to run the script non-stop to find as many passwords as possible:
+On the server, use the screen command to run the script non-stop to crack as many passwords as possible:

       screen